MicrosoftDocs/sdk-api/sdk-api-src/content/winreg/nf-winreg-reggetvaluea.md

 ### -param lpSubKey [in, optional]

-The name of the registry key.
-This key must be a subkey of the key specified by the <i>hkey</i> parameter.
+The path of a registry key relative to the key specified by the *hkey* parameter.
+The registry value will be retrieved from this subkey.

-Key names are not case sensitive.
+The path is not case sensitive.

+If this parameter is **NULL** or an empty string, "", the value will be read from the key specified by *hkey* itself.

 ### -param lpValue [in, optional]

 The name of the registry value.

-If this parameter is <b>NULL</b> or an empty string, "", the function retrieves the type and data for the key's unnamed or default value, if any.
+If this parameter is **NULL** or an empty string, "", the function retrieves the type and data for the key's unnamed or default value, if any.

-For more information, see
-<a href="https://docs.microsoft.com/windows/desktop/SysInfo/registry-element-size-limits">Registry Element Size Limits</a>.

-Keys do not automatically have an unnamed or default value.
-Unnamed values can be of any type.
+Keys do not automatically have an unnamed or default value, and unnamed values can be of any type.

+For more information, see [Registry Element Size Limits](/windows/win32/sysinfo/registry-element-size-limits).

 ### -param dwFlags [in, optional]